 £10,000 awarded to Welsh based teenager

-A personal injury claim was brought against the building firm undertaking the renovation work.
+A claim was brought against the building firm undertaking the renovation work.
 The builders were found to be negligent as they had failed to erect and secure the security fencing accurately.
 They also failed in their management of the building site by not carrying out regular inspections, nor did they inform the community centre of potential risks.

 Expert medical evidence concluded that the nature of the client’s work had accelerated the onset of osteoarthritis by a period of two to three years.
 Thus, he was required to undergo knee replacement surgery earlier than might have been the case if he had worked with adequate protection.
 Liability was admitted by the client’s previous employers and in September 2010 and the claim was settled in August 2011.